adshin21/adshin21.github.io/_posts/2025-07-24-running-kubernetes-jobs-with-go-a-practical-guide-with-minikube-and-client-go.md

 ## Cleanup

-Did you remember, we've mentioned above that
+Did you remember?
+We've mentioned above that
 >Once the job finishes, it will clean up its own resources.

 You might notice something interesting: if you run that Go program multiple times, the list of **jobs** and **pods** in your Kubernetes cluster will keep growing.
-This happens because, by default, a Job cleans up its _resources_ (like the running pod) once it's done, but it doesn't remove its _metadata_ – basically, the record of that job existing.
+This happens because, by default, a Job cleans up its _resources_ (like the running pod) once it's done, but it doesn't remove its _metadata_ —basically, the record of that job existing.

 Now, there's a simple fix for this!
 In your Job's specification (**Job Spec**), you can set a flag called `TTLSecondsAfterFinished`.
 Once you set this, Kubernetes will automatically clean up _all_ the metadata related to that Job after the time interval you specify.
 This means everything will be properly removed!